CodyJasonBennett/next-postcss/README.md

 }
 ```

-When `postcss.config.js` is not found `postcss-loader` will not be added and will not cause overhead.
+When `postcss.config.js` or `.postcss` are not found `postcss-loader` will not be added and will not cause overhead.

 You can also pass a list of options to the `postcss-loader` by passing an object called `postcssLoaderOptions`.